torvalds/linux/Documentation/driver-api/ipmi.rst

 Watchdog
 --------

-A watchdog timer is provided that implements the Linux-standard watchdog timer interface.
+A watchdog timer is provided that implements the GNU/Linux-standard watchdog timer interface.
 It has three module parameters that can be used to control it::